temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 :::

 In the following example, after sending the welcome email, the Workflow waits for the duration of the trial period before proceeding to the next steps.
-This is achieved using the `sleep` function, which pauses the Workflow Execution until the subscription has ended.
+This is achieved using the `sleep` function, which pauses the Workflow Execution until the trial period has ended.

 <!--SNIPSTART subscription-ts-workflow-definition {"selectedLines": ["58-59"]}-->